swift-rabbit/AbDistill/README.md

     --out_idx teacher_embedding_index.json
 ```

-Runs the frozen trained teacher on every sample and saves the 256-D `complex_embed` vectors to `teacher_embeddings.npy` with a `{seq_id → row_index}` JSON index.
-These are the regression targets for student distillation — the teacher never runs again after this step.
+Runs the frozen trained 3D model on every sample and saves the 256-D `complex_embed` vectors to `teacher_embeddings.npy` with a `{seq_id → row_index}` JSON index.
+These serve as structural latent targets for sequence surrogate training — the 3D model never runs again after this step.

 #### 2d.
-Train the student
+Train the sequence surrogate model

 ```bash
 python scripts/train.py